Navaz2002/HostelManagement-Project/README.md

-  ->This entity currently supports only GET method request.
+  ->This entity currently supports only GET method request.<br>

-  ->You can fetch a list of all students payment records
+  ->You can fetch a list of all students payment records<br>

-  Endpoint
-  /payment
+  Endpoint<br>
+  /payment<br>

-  ->You can fetch a list of payment records of a particular student
+  ->You can fetch a list of payment records of a particular student<br>

-  Endpoint
-  /payment/studentId
+  Endpoint<br>
+  /payment/studentId<br>

-# HOW TO USE
+# STEPS TO RUN THE PROJECT

-1.Clone the repository.
+1.Clone the repository.<br>
-2.Run the application using Java.Replace the database credentials with your credentials for localhost system 3.Use Postman or any API client to hit the above endpoints.
+2.Replace the database credentials with your credentials for localhost system.<br>
+2.Run the application using your IDE.<br>
+3.Use Postman or any API client to hit the above endpoints.<br>